raghavrv/Data-Structures-By-Horowitz-in-Python/README.md

 ------------------------------

 Python implementation of the examples in the text book [Fundamentals of Data Structures by E.Horowitz, S.Sahni and Mehta](http://www.amazon.in/dp/8173716064/ref=cm_sw_r_tw_dp_P0I9sb188T11M).
-This is a part of my contribution to the textbook companionship project organized by the [FOSSEE](http://python.fossee.in/) initiative of IIT Bombay.
+This is a part of my contribution to the textbook companionship project organized by the [FOSSEE](http://python.fossee.in/) initiative of [IIT Bombay](https://www.iitb.ac.in/)

 ## Installation and Dependencies
 ------------------------------